madhavofficial/pesuacademy-mcp/README.md

 # PESU Academy MCP Server 🎓

+> ⚠️ **Disclaimer / Proof of Concept**: This is an independent open-source project and proof of concept.
+It is not affiliated with, endorsed by, or sponsored by PES University.
+Use responsibly and at your own discretion.

 A Model Context Protocol (MCP) server for **PESU Academy** (`pesuacademy.com`).

 Allows AI assistants (like Claude, Antigravity, Cursor, etc.) to securely query student attendance, view results, timetable, download course lecture slides & unit notes, check and download hall tickets, fetch announcements and PDF circulars, and more.